 How many recurring orders can I have?

 As many as you want.
 The number is unlimited.
-It’s common for customers to set up weekly delivery of X roaches and monthly delivery of Y roaches, for example.
+It is common for customers to set up a weekly delivery of X roaches and monthly delivery of Y roaches, for example.

 Can I combine two recurring shipments into one?

 Yes.
-Let us know which one you want to keep, and any other changes you want to make, and we’ll consolidate the two (or more) orders.
+Let us know which one you want to keep, and any other changes you want to make, and we will consolidate the orders.